cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.2 Email, Fax, SMS, or Postal Mail to Domain Contact

-Confirming the Applicant's control over the FQDN by sending a Random Value via email, fax, SMS, or postal mail and then receiving a confirming response utilizing the Random Value.
-The Random Value MUST be sent to an email address, fax/SMS number, or postal mail address identified as a Domain Contact.
+Confirming the Applicant's control over the FQDN by sending a Secret Value via email, fax, SMS, or postal mail and then receiving a confirming response utilizing the Secret Value.
+The Secret Value MUST be sent to an email address, fax/SMS number, or postal mail address identified as a Domain Contact.

 Each email, fax, SMS, or postal mail MAY confirm control of multiple Authorization Domain Names.

 The CA MAY send the email, fax, SMS, or postal mail identified under this section to more than one recipient provided that every recipient is identified by the Domain Name Registrar as representing the Domain Name Registrant for every FQDN being verified using the email, fax, SMS, or postal mail.

-The Random Value SHALL be unique in each email, fax, SMS, or postal mail.
+The Secret Value SHALL be unique in each email, fax, SMS, or postal mail.

-The CA MAY resend the email, fax, SMS, or postal mail in its entirety, including re-use of the Random Value, provided that the communication's entire contents and recipient(s) remain unchanged.
+The CA MAY resend the email, fax, SMS, or postal mail in its entirety, including re-use of the Secret Value, provided that the communication's entire contents and recipient(s) remain unchanged.

-The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
-The CPS MAY specify a shorter validity period for Random Values, in which case the CA MUST follow its CPS.
+The Secret Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
+The CPS MAY specify a shorter validity period for Secret Values, in which case the CA MUST follow its CPS.

 Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.